koenrane/KR-new-site/content/import/a-shot-at-the-diamond-alignment-problem.md

 [^7]: Why wouldn't the agent want to just find an adversarial input to its `diamond` abstraction, which makes it activate unusually strongly?
 (I think that agents might accidentally do this a bit for [optimizer's curse](https://pubsonline.informs.org/doi/10.1287/mnsc.1050.0451) reasons, but not that strongly.
 More in an upcoming post.)

     Consider why _you_ wouldn't do this for "hanging out with friends."
 Consider the expected consequences of the plan "find an adversarial input to my own evaluation procedure such that I find a plan which future-me maximally evaluates as letting me 'hang out with my friends'."
 I currently predict that such a plan would lead future-me to daydream and not actually hang out with my friends, as present-me evaluates the abstract expected consequences of that plan.
-My friend-shard doesn't like that plan, because I'm not hanging out with my friends.
+My friend-shard doesn't like that plan because I'm not hanging out with my friends.
 So I don't search for an adversarial input.
-I infer that I don't want to find those inputs _because_ _I don't expect those inputs to lead me to actually hang out with my friends a lot as I presently evaluate the abstract-plan consequences_.
+I infer that I don't want to find those inputs _because I don't expect those inputs to lead me to actually hang out with my friends a lot as I presently evaluate the abstract-plan consequences_.

     I don't think an agent _can_ consider searching for adversarial inputs to its shards without _also_ being reflective, at which point the agent realizes the plan is dumb as evaluated by the current shards assessing the predicted plan-consequences provided by the reflective world-model.